orangehill/iseed/README.md

 ```

 ### keychecks
-By using --keychekcs the seed can be generated with `FOREIGN_KEY_CHECKS`.
+By using --keychecks the seeds can be generated with `FOREIGN_KEY_CHECKS` disabled and enabled.
-The use case for this feature is when you have an exisiting data in a table then you can run your seeder without truncating your tables.
-If you generate your seeds without truncating your database it might throw `foreign key constraint failed exception`.
+The use case for this feature is when you have an exisiting data in a table then you can run your seeds without having to truncate your tables.
+Without it, generating your seeds in an existing table with foreign keys might throw an error as `foreign key constraint failed`.
 So, by using `--keychecks` option you can directly seed without the constraint error.
 On default, foreign key checks are disabled.

 Example:
 ```
-php artisan iseed users --noindex
+php artisan iseed users --keychecks
 ```

 ## Usage